kartoza/miniSASS/docs/src/user/guide/register-login-logout.md

 ![Logout 1](./img/register-login-logout-7.png)

  Simply click on the `Logout` option.
 This action will open a confirmation popup.
-Click on the 1️⃣ `Yes` to out of your miniSASS account.
+Click on the 1️⃣ `Yes` to logout from your miniSASS account.

 ![Logout 2](./img/register-login-logout-8.png)